mpchadwick/vagrant-jekyll/README.md

 vagrant-jekyll
 ==============

-A vagrant dev environment including jekyll, compass (and sass), node, npm, and grunt
+A vagrant dev environment including jekyll, compass (and sass), node, npm, and grunt.